 The Research Council's role in research communication

-Dialogue about research and research results is important, and how this can contribute to creating value and solving societal challenges.
 We have measures for different target groups and own programmes to promote research communication.

 Furthermore, we are responsible for regular measurements of Norwegians' attitudes and views on research and we fund research on research communication.

 Our programmes to promote research communication